khangaerospace/aertoolbox/matrix/Conditioning&Stability.md

 # Linear System: Cinditioning and stability

+**NOTE:** This README requires a [MathJax](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related) browser plugin for the mathematics to be rendered.

 In this document, we will discuss the conditioning of linear system.
 We will then talk about the stability of LU factorization, andmake modifications to the "vanilla" [LU factorization](https://github.com/khangaerospace/aertoolbox/blob/main/matrix/factorization.md) to improve the stability.

 ## Scientific notation